hawx/guard-sass/README.md

                                         # A suffix `/(.+\.s[ac]ss)` will be added to this option.
                                         # default: nil

-    :output => 'css'                    # Relative path to the output directory.
+    :output => 'stylesheets'            # Relative path to the output directory.
                                         # default: 'css' or the :input option when supplied

+    :extension => ''                    # Extension used for written files.
+                                        # default: '.css'

     :hide_success => true               # Disable successful compilation messages.
                                         # default: false